jmsch23280866/Feeling-Lucky-Redirect/README.md

-It's a greasyfork javascript , it auto redirect when using Google I'm Feeling Lucky
+It's a greasyfork javascript , it auto redirect when using Google I'm Feeling Lucky / Google Search

 you can install it from [here](https://greasyfork.org/scripts/492564)